 - The high concentration of vitamin C in dragon fruit is more than the daily recommended intake.
 Vitamin C is a vital nutrient and antioxidant that is involved in multiple physiological functions and provides many health benefits.

-Now that you have a brief idea about the health benefits of dragon fruit, let’s check them out in detail in the next section.
+Now that you have a brief idea about the health benefits of dragon fruit, let’s check what is dragon fruit good for in detail in the section below!

 13 Health Benefits Of Dragon Fruit